rackerlabs/rax-elk/README.md

 ### config.yaml

+* logstash.configurations - Specify a list of files in the `logstash_configurations` directory that you want added into the logstash docker container on build

 ```yaml
 coreos:
     # Optional: Specify the full URL or leave empty.
 Will generate a new discovery id for the cluster if empty